guessi/ingress-nginx-controller-security-best-practices/README.md

 ## Why I Create this Repository?

-Tons of sample scripts for nginx-ingress-controller, but few of them were security by default.
+Tons of sample scripts for Ingress-Nginx Controller, but few of them were security by default.

 ## Let's Get Started